jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimal transport (theory/applications), state-of-the-art machine learning/optimization,  generative models, PDE/SDE, please feel free to reach out.
+- There are **currently no PhD or postdoc positions**.
+Future positions will be announced here when available.

 ### News and updates